Help Me Help You (TV series)

-Help Me Help You is an American sitcom television series created by Jennifer Konner and Alexandra Rushfield that aired from September 26, 2006 to December 12, 2006.
-It was first broadcast at 9:30pm Tuesdays on ABC in the United States and on Global in Canada.
-Help Me Help You was a comedy about a collection of eccentric individuals in group psychotherapy with a respected therapist—who may quite possibly have more problems than his patients.

-The series was pulled from the schedule on December 14, 2006.

-On May 15, 2007, ABC canceled the series after one season.
+Help Me Help You is an American sitcom television series created by Jennifer Konner and Alexandra Rushfield that aired on ABC from September 26 to December 12, 2006.
+It was a comedy about a collection of eccentric individuals in group psychotherapy with a respected therapist, who may have more problems than his patients.
+The series was pulled from the schedule on December 14, 2006, and ABC canceled it after one season on May 15, 2007.